Evolving Agents: Interactive Simulation of Dynamic and Diverse Human Personalities: CONCLUSION

 \section{CONCLUSION}

 This paper introduces Evolving Agents, interactive computational agents that simulate the diverse and dynamic human personality.
-We describe an novel architecture based on psychological model mapping, which can perform embodied behaviors according to differentiated personalities in an interactive simulation system and undergo continuous personality evolution based on external information during the interaction process.
-Evaluations in the sandbox simulation system show that our architecture creates agents with believable and perceptible personalized behaviors as well as a bidirectional evolution process of personality behaviors.
-Additionally, through workshops, we have preliminarily verified that such systems have a significant design inspiration during the interaction process with designers, demonstrating the development potential of embodied agents.
-Looking ahead, we suggest that Evolving Agents can be applied in the early stages of design, as well as in related research in psychology, sociology, and anthropology.
+We describe a novel architecture based on psychological model mapping, which can perform embodied behaviors according to differentiated personalities in an interactive simulation system and undergo continuous personality evolution based on external information during the interaction process.
+Evaluations in the sandbox simulation system show that our architecture creates agents with believable and perceptible personalized behaviors and a bidirectional evolution process of personality behaviors.
+Additionally, through workshops, we have preliminarily verified that such systems have a significant design inspiration during interaction with designers, demonstrating the development potential of embodied agents.
+Looking ahead, we suggest that Evolving Agents can be applied in the early stages of design and related research in psychology, sociology, and anthropology.